-In 1990 we had travelled to Europe to meet up with our friends who were living in Germany at the time.
-With their Westfalia van we had toured parts of Europe including a bit of northern Italy camping overnights in Venice & Florence.
+In 1990 we travelled to Europe and met up with friends who were living in Germany at the time.
+With their Westfalia van, we toured parts of Europe, including a bit of northern Italy, Venice & Florence.
 Since that trip, going back to Italy had been quite high on our bucket list.
-We finally headed back there again in the spring of 2015.
+We finally headed back there in the spring of 2015.
 We flew to Genoa and took the local train to Cinque Terre.

-There are five seaside villages which make up Cinque Terre; Riommagiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
-We stayed in Riommagiore.
-I know the five villages can get busy with many tourists during the daytime but in the evening everyone practically leaves, except the locals and the few tourists who managed to get accommodations.
-It’s like many of those small UNESCO designated sites, they get populated with tourists in the daytime but are so peaceful in the evenings.
-The evenings gives you a chance to experience a bit of what it’s like for the locals to live there.
-I highly recommend to book early if you want that experience.
+The five seaside villages which make up Cinque Terre are; Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
+Each village is very unique.
+During our time in Cinque Terre, our base was the village of Riomaggiore.
+The five villages can get very busy with mobs of tourists during the daytime but in the evening everyone practically leaves the villages, except for the locals and the few tourists who managed to get accommodations.
+It’s like many other small UNESCO-designated sites, they get populated with tourists in the daytime but are so peaceful in the evenings.
+Staying a few overnights gave us a chance to experience a bit of what it’s like for the locals to live there.
+I highly recommend booking early if you want that experience.

-Before going any further I will rewind back several months prior to leaving Canada when we were looking to book accommodations in Cinque Terre.
-Since it is a designated UNESCO world heritage site it has thousands of tourists swarming it’s small villages each year.
-Booking a place directly in one of the villages can be tricky as there are very few accommodations available.
-We had connected with one host but he was totally booked up for the dates we were looking for.
-Fortunately for us, he directed us to a local couple in the village of Riommagiore who he said rented out an apartment but they were not listed on any booking web site.
-The connection to that couple ended with us forming a friendship that we still value to this date.
+Before going any further, I want to rewind several months before leaving Canada, when we were looking at booking accommodations in Cinque Terre.
+Since it is a designated UNESCO world heritage site it has thousands of tourists swarming its small villages each year.
+Staying overnight in one of the villages can be tricky as there are very few accommodations available.
+(Remember these villages are not very big.)
+We had connected with one host but he was booked up for the dates we were looking for.
+Lucky for us he directed us to a local couple in the village of Riomaggiore who he said, rented out an apartment, but they were not listed on any booking websites.
+The connection with that couple ended with us forming a wonderful friendship that we still value to this day.
 They welcomed us like family.
-Their hospitality and kindness made our stay in Riommagiore a place that we will cherish in our hearts forever❤️.
+Their hospitality and kindness made our stay in Riomaggiore a place that we will cherish in our hearts forever❤️.

-On our first morning in Riomaggiore we started out quite early by going down to the village on the hunt for our first morning café latte ☕️ and croissant🥐.
+On our first morning in Riomaggiore, we started quite early by going down to the village on the hunt for our first-morning café latte ☕️ and croissant🥐.

-By the way, the reason I bolded the word “down” in the paragraph above is because as you will see in the photos below most houses & apartments in Riomaggiore are perched up on a cliff so you are walking either up to get to them or coming down.
+By the way, the reason I bolded the word “down” in the paragraph above is that as you will see in the photos below most houses and apartments in Riomaggiore are perched high on a cliff, so you are walking either up to get to them, or coming down to the center of the village.
 But hey, it’s all part of the fun😊.

-Early that morning we saw mostly locals getting ready for their day.
+Early that morning we saw mostly locals getting ready for the day.
 The surroundings seemed to bring us back to a simpler time.

-Before leaving Canada to visit Cinque Terre we had read up on the hiking trails since we were quite interested in hiking some of them while visiting the area.
-We decided on “The Blue Trail” as it appeared to be the most well-known trail and by it’s description also seemed to be the most appropriate one for our fitness level.
-It connects all the five villages.
-Based on the time we had in Cinque Terre we decided to do two days of hiking, 1st day we did from Monterosso to Vernazza and than the following day Vernazza to Manarola.
+Before leaving Canada to visit Cinque Terre we had read up on the hiking trails.
+We decided on “The Blue Trail” as it appeared to be the most well-known trail, and its description seemed to be the most appropriate one for our fitness level.
+It connects all five villages.

-The five villages are very close to one another and therefore from the first to the fifth village it’s only about a 15 minutes train ride.
+The five villages are close to one another therefore from the first to the fifth village, it’s about a 15-minute train ride.
 These five villages are also connected by trails and by boat.
 Don’t miss out, see all of them as they are all unique.
-That morning to start us off on our hike we took the train to Monterosso al Mare and started by foot from there.
+That morning to start us off on our hike we took the train to Monterosso al Mare and started on foot from there.